Heidi Kühn: Roots of Peace

 After surviving cancer, Kühn set up the nonprofit organization Roots of Peace in 1997.
 Initially the aim was to contribute to landmine removal but she realized that this was not enough and that the land had to be restored as agricultural land.
 Starting in Croatia, her original plan was to replace "mines with vines".
 For this, she sought funding from the Californian winemaking industry, approaching notable producers such as Mike Grgich, Robert Mondavi, Diane Disney Miller and Francis Ford Coppola.
 In Croatia, Roots of Peace assisted farmers to re-establish both vineyards and orchards, making use of modern techniques such as cement trellising for vines.
 Her NGO planted 25,000 grapevines and 14,000 apple trees, as well as cherry trees and lavender.
-Roots of Peace now has 300 employees with an annual budget of US$200mn.
+Roots of Peace now has 300 employees with an annual budget of $200 million.

-In addition to Croatia, Roots of Peace has worked in Afghanistan, Angola, Azerbaijan, Bosnia-Herzegovina, Cambodia, Guatemala, Iraq, Israel, Palestine and Vietnam.
+In addition to Croatia, Roots of Peace has worked in Afghanistan, Angola, Azerbaijan, Bosnia and Herzegovina, Cambodia, Guatemala, Iraq, Israel, Palestine, and Vietnam.
 Realising that grapes were not always the most appropriate crop to grow, Kühn pursued a policy of conducting rigorous feasibility studies to identify the best crops for demined areas.
-In Quảng Trị province in Vietnam, for example, she partnered with the UK-based Mines Advisory Group to remove mines from famers' fields and then prepare the land so that black-pepper vines could be planted.
+In Quảng Trị in Vietnam, for example, she partnered with the UK-based Mines Advisory Group to remove mines from famers' fields and then prepare the land so that black-pepper vines could be planted.
 Black pepper is a traditional crop in the area.
 Later, Kuhn's family set up a business to market the pepper in the US.
 In Afghanistan the organization introduced table grapes and set up farmer field schools that trained more than 220,000 farmers.
 In total, Roots of Peace has removed more than 100,000 landmines and unexploded bombs and helped over one million farmers.
 However, Kühn admits that this is just a drop in the ocean as there are an estimated 60 million landmines preventing agricultural cultivation in 60 countries.
 Roots of Peace works closely with Daniel Kammen, a professor at UCB, who advises on best practices with regenerative agriculture.

 In October 2024 it was announced that The Kühn Initiative for Post-Conflict Development Studies had been established with the Center for Middle Eastern Studies (CMES) at UCB to explore sustainable economic and agricultural development in societies recovering from military and civil conflict.
 The initiative aims to unite academic experts, charitable foundations, and governmental organizations to develop innovative approaches to advance peace through agriculture.